jjolly/ardana-dev-tools/README.md

     export ARDANA_SITE=provo

-*NOTE*: Currently the only defined site is Provo, which is therefore the default site, so this step isn't necessary.
+*NOTE*: Currently the only defined sites are Provo and Nuremberg.
+You will want to specify the appropriate site location, as the initial repo download is very large and can take a significantly long time over a slow intercontinental link.

 ### Steps to manually setup and verify the developer environment